 Nowadays, more than 12 million tourists visit Vienna per year and its great reputation attracts more and more visitors.

 Warnings & Dangers in Vienna

-Public transport is relatively safe in Vienna, but tourists need to be attentive of the possible pickpocketing in the public transportation.
-It is always better to call a taxi from the hotel or other accommodation, in order to avoid unlicensed ones.
+Public transport is relatively safe in Vienna, but tourists need to be attentive to the possible pickpocketing in public transportation.
+It is always better to call a taxi from the hotel or other accommodation, to avoid unlicensed ones.

 As in any other capital, tourists attract pickpockets.
 The only way to eliminate the chances to be robbed is to remain vigilant and pay special attention to suspicious people around you.
 Bag snatching is also possible in crowded places.
 Areas around famous landmarks and pedestrian streets are the zones where the pickpocketing is dominant.

-There are very little recordings of muggings and kidnappings in Vienna in recent years.
+There are very few recordings of muggings and kidnappings in Vienna in recent years.
 The whole country, as well as Vienna, is very proud of violent crime rarity.